spray/spray/docs/documentation/spray-io/io-bridge.rst

   read events on its connection.

 Close
   Close the connection of the given ``Handle``.
+If there are pending ``Send`` commands that haven't yet been completed the closing is queued.
+Special case: If the ``reason`` is ``ConfirmedClose`` the socket is not closed right away, but rather via a full TCP FIN message exchange.
+I.e. at first a TCP FIN message is sent and the peers "ack'ing" FIN is awaited before the socket is closed.
-If the ``reason`` is ``CleanClose``, then the closing of the connection doesn't happen immediately but is scheduled for the point in time, when all preceding ``Send`` commands have been completed.
-The handler of the connection receives a ``Closed`` event after the connection has been closed.
+  Independently of when the socket is actually closed the handler of the connection receives a ``Closed`` event after it has happened.

 Send
   Write the contents of the given ByteBuffers to the handles connection.
 If ``ack`` is defined the sender receives its